gugu123a/dsh-tool-see-image/README.md

 # dsh-tool-see-image

+Glad to make a plugin for #deepseekharness （or #dsh）.

 Give a **text-only model** (e.g. `deepseek-v4-flash`) the ability to **"see" images**: the `see_image` tool sends an image file to a configurable **vision model** (default: Zhipu GLM-4V-Flash, free), which describes it in text; the text-only